 Top 5 Ailments Affecting Seniors

 Growing older affects everyone differently.
 Aging can also bring unique health challenges.
-Among the most common ailments are heart conditions, arthritis, osteoperosis, diabetes, cancer, cognitive health, and sensory impairments.
+Among the most common ailments are heart conditions, arthritis, osteoporosis, diabetes, cancer, cognitive health, and sensory impairments.

 Arthritis

 Arthritis affects about half of the elderly population.
 Arthritis can be caused by many things.
-It can come from old injuries or strain from playing sports, or being active.
+It can come from old injuries or strain from playing sports or being active.
 It can also be from wearing the wrong kind of shoes, like high heels, or shoes that are the wrong size.
 Arthritis in the knees is extremely common among seniors, just from walking.
-To avoid this, try exercising regularly as opposed to sporatically.
+To avoid this, try exercising regularly as opposed to sporadically.
 Your weight can also contribute to arthritis and joint health.
-Managing a healthy weight can help you not only avoid arthritis, but also osteoperosis.
-Osteoperosis is another illness that affects the bones, mostly of women.
+Managing a healthy weight can help you not only avoid arthritis but also osteoporosis.
+Osteoporosis is another illness that affects the bones and can occur mostly in women.

 Cancer